swcarpentry/shell-novice/episodes/05-script.md

 ---
-layout: page
-title: The Unix Shell
-subtitle: Shell Scripts
+title: "Shell Scripts"
-minutes: 15
+teaching: 15
+exercises: 0
+questions:
+- "FIXME"
+objectives:
+- "Write a shell script that runs a command or series of commands for a fixed set of files."
+- "Run a shell script from the command line."
+- "Write a shell script that operates on a set of files defined by the user on the command line."
+- "Create pipelines that include shell scripts you, and others, have written."
+keypoints:
+- "FIXME"
 ---
-> ## Learning Objectives {.objectives}
->
-> *   Write a shell script that runs a command or series of commands for a fixed set of files.
-(Create)
-> *   Run a shell script from the command line.
-(Apply)
-> *   Write a shell script that operates on a set of files defined by the user on the command line.
-(Create)
-> *   Create pipelines that include shell scripts you, and others, have written.
-(Create)

 We are finally ready to see what makes the shell such a powerful programming environment.
 We are going to take the commands we repeat frequently and save them in files